Update: I’ve migrated away from bluehost to SiteGround. I don’t recommend you to use bluehost anymore.

 I took some time today to migrate the site out of wordpress.com to bluehost.
 The free hosting at wordpress.com is not bad, but miss the full capabilities of full WordPress.
-Now, I can install all the plugins I want, do any custom modification and improve the site to be exactly what I want.
+Now, I can install all the plugins I want, do any custom change and improve the site to be exactly what I want.
 This is only possible with self-hosted WordPress.
-I also wanted a real domain for visibility reasons 🙂
+I also wanted a real domain for visibility reasons 🙂 Another advantage of a self-hosted is that it will greatly improve your Search Engine Optimization (SEO).

 The new URL of this website is now: https://thepoorswiss.com/